jsalignon/cactus/docs/3_Inputs/Parameters.md

 ## 2. Differential Abundance: DA_ATAC

-Differential Binding Analysis:
+**Differential Binding Analysis:**
-See the function links for details on what they are doing and possible options.
+See the function links for details and possible options.
 The parameters are:
 - For the [dba](https://rdrr.io/bioc/DiffBind/man/dba.html) function:
   - **_params.diffbind__analysis_method_**: Option to use DESeq2 or edgeR for the analysis.
 Default: 'DBA_EDGER'.
 - For edgeR analysis method: